tom-meyer/halp/linux/README.md

     s2idle [deep]

 The thing in brackets is the mode that is enabled.
 If `deep` isn't present, the kernel doesn't support deep sleep.

+### Miscelanea

+    sudo dmidecode -s system-serial-number  # print the serial number (works on my ThinkPad, not sure how universal this is)